odisfm/zcx-core/docs/content/faq.md

 zcx is designed for matrix-equipped controllers.
 You could [make a port](lessons/porting.md) for your hardware, and just not use the matrix features.
 That's up to you.
 Remember: each zcx script requires its own control surface slot.

+### Why does zcx require Live 12.1?

+zcx is written in the Python programming language.
+With newer versions of Python, developers have access to more features when writing code.

+The Python environment that zcx runs in is provided by Live.
+With Live 12.1 came an upgrade to Python 3.11.6.
+This newer version of Python includes several features that are very useful for zcx, and so early in development, a decision was made to target Live 12.1 as the minimum version compatible with zcx.

 ### Is there a Discord?

 [But of course.